NinaXIII/PowerApps-ESPC24/exercise-7.md

 We need to provide the Workshop ID to fill the `Workshop Title` LookUp field.
 To provide the ID we can set up a `Switch` action

 Select `+ New step` and initialize a variable.

 ![init variable](/assets/7_initvariable.png)

 Call the variable `WorkshopID` and set the type to `Integer`

 ![name variable](/assets/7_namevariable.png)

 Create a `Switch` Action

 ![switch](/assets/7_switch.png)

 Add the response from the Forms question `Which Workshop would you like to attend?` as dynamic content

 ![which workshop](/assets/7_whichworkshop.png)

 Chck in the `Workshops` list the IDs of your workshop (you probably need to unhide the ID column - it should start from 1)

 ![workshopids](/assets/7_workshopid.png)

 Add as many cases as you have workshops and add the exact Workshop titles from SharePoint/Forms to the `Equals` field.
 Add a `Set variable` action for each Case, select the `WorkshopID` variable and fill in the corresponding IDs from SharePoint.

 ![switch setup](/assets/7_switchsetup.png)

 ## Switch

 ## Add Create item action
 Select `+ New step`, type `create` into the search bar and select the `Create item`action from SharePoint.

 ![create](/assets/7_createitem.png)

 Select the correct SharePoint-site as well as the `Registrations` list.
 The fields `Attendee` and `Workshop Title` should now appear on your screen.

 ![create parameters](/assets/7_createitemparameters.png)

+Select `Attendee claims` and choose `Enter custom value` and select `Responders Email` as dynamic input.

 ![dynamic attendee](/assets/7_dynamicattendee.png)

+Select `Workshop Title Id` and again choose `Enter custom value` and select the `WorkshopID` variable.

 ![dynamic workshop](/assets/7_dynamicworkshop.png)

 Your finished flow should look like this.
 Open your forms and send a test response.

 ![finished flow](/assets/7_finishedflow.png)

 If the test went through, check your `Registrations` list.
 You should see a new entry with your user as `Attendee`.

 ![success](/assets/7_success.png)

+You rock!